zcrayman/tut-data/4/README.md

 This will pass, with the correct ordering of the history, ordered by status date.

-### Next Steps
+## Summary

 Congratulations, Order Status data is safely stored in Gemfire.

-Next, you can learn to take advantage of Gemfire Continuous Queries to extend the scalable, event driven architecture to include the data store itself.
+Next, you will learn to take advantage of Gemfire Continuous Queries to extend the scalable, event driven architecture to include the data store itself.

 [Next…  Extending the Persistence Domain to Send Events](../5/)